Friday Night Is Music Night: History

-The programme has run since 1953, first on the BBC Light Programme until 1967, then on its successor, BBC Radio 2 until 2023.
+The programme has run since 1953, first on the BBC Light Programme until 1967, then on its successor, BBC Radio 2 until 2023, and since 2024 on BBC Radio 3.
 It is the world's longest-running live orchestral music radio programme.
 Many attribute the programme's format to the composer and conductor Sidney Torch.
-In particular, it was notable in its later years for being one of the few programmes on Radio 2 still to feature light music.
+In particular, it was notable in its later years on Radio 2 for being one of the few programmes on that station still to feature light music.
 The show's executive producer was Anthony Cherry for over 40 years.

 From the early 1970s onwards it was fronted by Robin Boyle, who, it was later said, "came to be the linchpin of the programme".
 Other presenters included Kenneth Alwyn, Richard Baker, Aled Jones, Clare Teal, Ken Bruce, Jimmy Kingsbury, Brian Kay, Paul Gambaccini and Russell Davies.
 Following its move to Radio 3 in 2024, Katie Derham and Petroc Trelawny were announced as hosts.

 In 2005, the programme was televised for the first time on BBC Four as part of a 1940s' and 1950s' theme night, with a playlist concentrating on classic light music by composers such as Eric Coates, Trevor Duncan, Ronald Binge and Leroy Anderson.
 The compère was actor and comedian Roy Hudd.
 On Friday 19 March 2010, the programme was broadcast from the BBC Television Centre in Shepherd's Bush for the first time.

 From April 2020, due to the COVID-19 pandemic, repeats of the programme were broadcast on Sunday nights between 7pm and 9pm, under the title of Sunday Night Is Music Night, as no new editions could be recorded during the first stages of the pandemic.
 There were few new editions broadcast after August 2021 and the Sunday Night is Music Night label was last used on Radio 2 for a celebration of the music of Doctor Who presented by Jo Whiley with the BBC National Orchestra of Wales in October 2023.

 In February 2024, it was announced that the programme would move to BBC Radio 3 and return to its original name Friday Night Is Music Night, as a showcase for the BBC Concert Orchestra.
 The relaunch concert at Alexandra Palace was also broadcast on television.
 Radio 2 however will continue to air occasional 'Sunday Night is Music Night' specials.